slowernews/slowernews/rationales/rationale-index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Crowdfunded wandering

+2021-02-25

+- Interesting edge case of sustainable wandering lifestyle.
+This is not a sponsored link of any kind.

+### The Crypto-Chernobyl

+2021-02-25

+- Cryptocurrency is a hot topic nowadays.
+Article about the downsides.

+### Cancel culture

+2021-02-25

+- Concept that grew in relevance in recent years.

 ### Kenya is recycling waste plastic into strong cheap bricks

 2021-02-18